rahul-ve/git_ws/README.md

-git reset --soft HEAD~                  # move the HEAD back by one commit git reset --mixed HEAD~            # move the HEAD back by one commit and reset Index as well git reset --hard  HEAD~              # resets all three trees, BECAREFUL, this will cause data loss if used incorrectly
+git reset --soft HEAD~                  # move the HEAD back by one commit git reset --mixed HEAD~            # move the HEAD back by one commit and reset Index as well git reset --hard  HEAD~              # resets all three trees, CAUTION, this will cause data loss if used incorrectly

 # undo changes to a file